Nay-AbiAkl/Video-K-Net/DATASET.md

 static                 | 28
 ## Prepare Waymo dataset for training and evaluation

 In order to train Video-Knet on Waymo, we had to pre-process it from scratch to match the format of the Kitti-step dataset.
-All the datasets trained on Video-Knet are processed to match the CoCo format including Kitti-step and Cityscape.
-So, we followed the same formatting by making use of the Waymo Open package.
+All the datasets trained on Video-K-Net are processed to match the COCO format including Kitti-step and Cityscapes.
+So, we followed the same formatting by making use of the Waymo Open Package.
 We believe this is a contribution to the community as we did not find any source online that does that from scratch.
 Therefore, the following files were added.

 To convert Waymo to Kitti format: